cryptogogue/vol-cardmotron-js/README.md

 Cardmotron is a free tool for laying out trading card games for print.
 You can use it to quickly produce high-quality cardsheets for a variety of media sizes.

-Cardmotron is great for prototying your game or for preparing it for print-and-play distribution.
+Cardmotron is great for prototyping your game or for preparing it for print-and-play distribution.

 Cardmotron is and will continue to be free to use.

-#### How it Works
+### How it Works

-Cardmotron works by scanning an XLSX workbook to produce a "schema."
+Cardmotron works by scanning an XLSX workbook to produce a "schema".

 A schema contains "layouts" and "definitions."
 Each layout describes an SVG document that is built up from drawing commands.
 The drawing commands use data specified in definitions along with the [handlebars](https://handlebarsjs.com/) templating engine to render SVG.
 Drawing commands include inlined SVG templates, as well as text boxes and dynamically generated SVG graphics such as barcodes.

 Most schemas will specify a layout for each type of card in the game.
 The definitions will contain the text, graphics and other data fields for each individual card.
-In other words, if your game has a card type called 'hero', they you will specify a single layout for 'hero' type cards and a unique definition for each individual hero in your game.
+In other words, if your game has a card type called 'hero', then you will specify a single layout for 'hero' type cards and a unique definition for each individual hero in your game.

 Cardmotron features a powerful text formatting engine that can be used to render styled text with multiple fonts and inlined icons.
 Cardmotron can also dynamically align and resize text to fit inside a text box.
 This is key functionality, as manually formatting text using professional design tools can be time consuming and, surprisingly, dynamically fitting text to a constrained space is not widely supported by either HTML/CSS or SVG.

-#### Try it Out
+### Try it Out

-Download and save the reference schema [here](https://raw.githubusercontent.com/cryptogogue/vol-cardmotron-samples/master/workbooks/sample-game.xlsx).
-Now open Cardmotron and use the file picker to load the schema.
-You should see a generated card inventory.
+1. Download and save the reference schema [here](https://raw.githubusercontent.com/cryptogogue/vol-cardmotron-samples/master/workbooks/sample-game.xlsx).
+2. Open Cardmotron and use the file picker to load the schema.
+3. You should see a generated card inventory.

 You can sort and zoom the cards in web view mode.
 To prepare them for print, select your preferred media size from the drop-down and use the browser's print dialog to send your cards to a printer or save them as a .pdf.

-#### License
+### License

 Cardmotron is free to use.
 Documents produced using Cardmotron are original works and remain the sole intellectual property of the end user.
 Using Cardmotron and the documents it produces lawfully is the sole responsibility of the end user.